feliciaiveliz/launch-school/back_end/101/lesson_4/collections_basics.md

 ```ruby
 hsh = { 'apple' => 'fruit', 'carrot' => 'vegetable', 'pear' => 'fruit' }
 ```
 We can access just the keys or just the values from a hash with the `#keys` and `#values` methods of `Hash`.
-These methods return an array.
+These methods return an array:

 ```ruby
 country_capitals = { uk: 'London', france: 'Paris', germany: 'Berlin' }